Podantics Podiatry Adelaide

 Diabetic Feet

-Loss of feeling and circulation in their feet
+Loss of feeling and circulation in the feet

 Foot ulcers or sores that do not heal